Futa Helu: Life

-Helu was born on 17 June 1934 in the village of Lotofoa on the island of Foa in the Haapai archipelago in the (Polynesian) Kingdom of Tonga.
+Helu was born 17 June 1934 in the village of Lotofoa on the island of Foa in the Haapai archipelago in the (Polynesian) Kingdom of Tonga.
 Helu, in fact, is a minor chiefly title, carrying the task of managing both the people and land of the village.
 In Haapai, Futa was a bright, although headstrong, student.
 In 1947 he was selected to be part of the founding class of the newly established Tonga high school sited in Tonga's capital, the school being a project of a promising Crown Prince who would accede to the throne as Tāufaāhau Tupou IV in 1967.

 Helu studied in Australia at Newington College (1953–1956) and the University of Sydney (1957–60).
 At Sydney he focused on philosophy, English literature, mathematics and physics.
 Back in Tonga in April 1961 he did not become – as one might have expected – a government bureaucrat, but held himself out as tutor to those having trouble keeping up at school.
 His way of teaching soon became famous, and many Tongans who are now important figures claim he instilled a love of learning that impelled their careers.

 Atenisi Institute was initially a downtown night school providing continuing education for civil servants, evolving into a daytime secondary school in 1964.
 In 1966 Helu registered Atenisi's high school with the government and at the end of that year leased a 6.5 ha parcel in Tufuenga, a western district in the Tongan capital of Nukualofa.
 The parcel is, in fact, below sea level and students often speak of the swampus instead of the campus.
 At the end of 1975 a small university joined the high school on the site, its first Bachelor of Arts degrees being awarded in 1980, followed a few years later by Bachelor of Science degrees.
 By the 1990s, some Master of Arts degrees – and even a PhD degree – were awarded in collaboration with universities in Australia and New Zealand.

 Dr. Helu not only administered his institute but – like Thomas Jefferson at the University of Virginia in early 19th century America – designed its classrooms, laboratories, and libraries, often in classical style.
 Whilst small contractors were, of course, employed in Atenisi's construction, in the early days its director was not above roofing a new building after class.

 In 1992 Dr. Helu joined Tonga's Catholic bishop, Patelisio P. Fīnau, and the former president of the Free Wesleyan Church, Dr. Sione Amanaki Havea, in sponsoring a conference advocating Tonga's transition from a feudal to parliamentary monarchy.
 Not only did the Government resist this call but it punished Atenisi for its advocacy by thenceforth refusing to employ its university graduates, a severe penalty in the developing world.
 The boycott was lifted after the accession of a commoner prime minister in 2006 and the Government's concession to democratic principle.